enkidevs/curriculum/git/essentials/branching/what-is-rebasing.md

 $ git checkout master
 $ git merge scrollFix
 ```
-Now if you look at the history, it will seem like all the changes happened in series when they were made in parallel.
+Now if you look at the history, it will seem like all the changes happened in series, when they were made in parallel.

 ---
 ## Practice